How do we know if environmental impact assessment is effective?

 A CBC News investigation has found a critical report that the National Energy board that the CBC says was 'effectively buried for several years' about a rupture on a trouble-prone TransCanada natural gas pipeline in Alberta.
 The incident raises questions about transparency and impartiality at the NEB.
 From the CBC.
 UPDATED:The NEB has issued a statement regarding the incident and the missing report.

-BC Premier Christy Clark bolstered mining's place in her economic platform by promising a review of the province's environmental assessment office to make it "more effective".
-The Premier did not define effective.
+British Columbia Premier Christy Clark bolstered mining's place in her economic platform by promising a review of the province's environmental assessment office to make it "more effective".
+But the Premier did not define effective.
 From the Vancouver Sun.

-Did TransCanada 'drop the ball' on Keystone?
+Get it right, get it done!
+Did TransCanada 'drop the ball' on the Keystone XL project?
 Although there are other factors that have helped to delay the project, it may be that a better approach to negotiation with land owners, strong community engagement, and just plain politeness could have gone a long way to seeing pipe being put in the ground by now.
 A recent CBC article highlights the problems created by the negotiating and community liaison tactics employed by the company's agents.
 As a case study of EIA practice, this project could stand out as an excellent illustration of 'how-not-to-do' community engagement.
 From the CBC.

 Controversy and conflict reign in deliberations over Canadian energy projects.
 Speaking about protests in the US Alexander J. Pourbaix, president of energy and oil pipelines at TransCanada said “I think it would be naive for any energy infrastructure company to think that this would be a flash in the pan;” (read the NYT article).
 EIA will help mitigate conflict and build public trust, but have changes to Canada federal EA law, and recent contentious project decisions and efforts by Canada's National Energy Board to limit public participation weakened public confidence, contributed to conflict, and created uncertainly and more problems for Canada's energy industries?
 One of the perverse outcomes of 'streamlined' environmental regulations may well be costly delays for energy projects.